chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/Airplay/README.md

     $ ./configure --with-alsa --with-avahi --with-ssl=openssl --with-systemd --with-metadata

     Finally build and install the application
-    $ make
+    $ make -j4
     $ sudo make install
 ```

 * 3.Configure the Audio Output
 ```
     Now you need to configure the audio path on Raspberry Pi.
 It's generally set to "auto" but you need to force it to go the 3.5mm jack.
     $ sudo raspi-config
 ```

-* 4. Set the Volume
+* 4.Set the Volume
 ```
     The Volume can tend to be very low, so change it to max using
     $ amixer sset PCM,0 100%
 ```

-* 5 Test Airplay to the Raspberry Pi
+* 5.Test Airplay to the Raspberry Pi
 ```
     Now start shairport-sync with:
     $ sudo service shairport-sync start
 ```

-* 6 Configure shairport-sync to Start Automatically
+* 6.Configure shairport-sync to Start Automatically
 ```
     start servicely manually: want shairport-sync to run as soon as the Pi has booted
     $ sudo systemctl enable shairport-sync
 ```

-* 7 Prevent Wifi Dropouts
+* 7.Prevent Wifi Dropouts
 ```
     The Raspberry Pi wifi will tend to go into power-saving mode periodically, which can cause serious audio glitching when using Airplay.
     $ sudo vim /etc/network/interfaces